piotrsoltysiak/todo-list-clean-arch/README.md

         });
 ```

-To make test application work, we need to provide the outbound adapters.
+To make the test application work, we need to provide the outbound adapters.
 The easiest way is to simply write them all by yourself as simple in-memory implementations:

 ```java
 public class InMemoryTodoListRepository implements TodoListRepository {